Planck 2015 results. XVIII. Background geometry & topology

-This is consistent with the negligible sensitivity of the matched circle statistic to the reionization signal, studied by \citet{bielewicz2012}.
-This is a consequence of the weighting of the polarization data by a factor proportional to $\ell^2$ employed in the transformation from the Stokes parameters $Q$ and $U$ to an $E$-mode map, which effectively filters out the largest multipoles from the data.
-This test shows that the matched circle method, contrary to the likelihood method, predominantly exploits the topological signal in the CMB anisotropies at moderate angular scales.
+This is consistent with the negligible sensitivity of the matched-circle statistic to the reionization signal, studied by \citet{bielewicz2012}.
+This is a consequence of the weighting of the polarization data by a factor proportional to $\ell^2$ employed in the transformation from the Stokes parameters $Q$ and $U$ to an $E$-mode map, which effectively filters out the largest-scale multipoles from the data.
+This test shows that the matched-circle method, contrary to the likelihood method, predominantly exploits the topological signal in the CMB anisotropies at moderate angular scales.

 We also checked robustness of detection with respect to noise level in order to account for small discrepancies between the noise level in the \Planck\ FFP8 simulations and the 2015 data \citep{planck2014-a14}.
 We repeated the analysis for the high-pass filtered map with added noise with 5\,\% larger amplitude than for the original map.
 As we can see in \fig\ref{fig:smax_t222}, the statistic changes negligibly.